zzzprojects/EntityFramework-Extensions/docs/pages/api/update-from-query.md

 ---
-layout: default
+layout: dev
-title: Entity Framework Extensions - Update from Query
+title: Update from Query
 permalink: update-from-query
 ---

 {% include template-h1.html %}

-## Update FromQuery
+## Definition
-Allow you to execute to UPDATE multiples records in a database from a LINQ Query without loading entities in the context
+`UPDATE` all rows from the database using a LINQ Query without loading entities in the context.

+A `UPDATE` statement is built using the LINQ expression and directly executed in the database.

 {% include template-example.html %}
 {% highlight csharp %}